 As population densities increase around the world, the issue of noise has become a very real problem.
 Although we can become accustomed to many different types of repetitive noise, there are some sounds that require mitigation, either because of their impact on a business or residence, or because their levels are sufficiently high to cause physical issues to the receivers

-While there are many products available to treat noise within interior environments, such as sound-proof windows, doors and building materials, treating outdoor noise reduction is considerably more challenging.
+While there are many products available to treat noise within interior environments, such as sound-proof windows, doors and building materials, treating outdoor soundproofing is considerably more challenging.

-Nuisance noises from such activities as highways, trains, hvac equipment and many other sources are frequently mitigated with the use of a noise barrier, or sound wall.
+Nuisance noises from such activities as highways, trains, hvac equipment and many other sources are frequently mitigated with the use of noise barriers, or sound wall.

 As the name indicates, these structures are designed specifically to block unwanted sound waves from a particular source from reaching a particular receiver.
 While traditional sound walls were comprised of simple materials like concrete or wood, some of today’s sound walls employ sophisticated sound-absorbing technology.

-Instead of simply blocking and reflecting the sound waves in other directions much like an echo, these sound-absorptive barriers actually diffuse and absorb the unwanted sound waves
+Instead of simply blocking and reflecting the sound waves in other directions much like an echo, these sound absorbing panels actually diffuse and absorb the unwanted sound waves

-Consumers today have a broad variety of sound wall materials and options to choose from, including wood, concrete, metal and synthetic materials.
+Consumers today have a broad variety of sound barrier material and options to choose from, including wood, concrete, metal and synthetic materials.